- 1. Purpose

 - General take-aways – Capture and share any overall impressions, observations, etc. for the project, both good and bad.
 This could include best practices identified by the audit team, project team cooperation and openness, concerns about missing or frequently changing project documentation, etc. This is not a list of official findings and observations but is a general set of information for the project.

 - Findings, Observations, OFIs – If available, provide any identified Findings, Observations, OFIs from this audit.
 Full details may not yet be available, so sharing at a high level is acceptable, but make it clear to the project that the audit report will contain the official results.
-Even at a high level, these concerns should be clearly written because the project is likely to begin to push back even before the final report is delivered.
+Even at a high level, these concerns should be written because the project is likely to begin to push back even before the final report is delivered.
 The audit team needs to be prepared for some discussion at this point in the out brief.

 Often with fairly large audits, the audit team holds preliminary findings meeting with the project to ensure that the audit team has understood what they heard.
 This may also give the auditees a chance to provide some evidence that was overlooked during the interviews.